 If you're a big company or research group and want to pay for support delivered direct-to-you, then please contact us at info@alces-flight.com.
+Customers can purchase support for Flight Solo Professional via the AWS Marketplace, and for Flight Enterprise via our sales team.
 We provide consultancy and targeted support services directly and via a network of partners - it's this that funds the open-source Flight projects.